If you are applying for this course from within the UK click Apply Now.

 Please contact us to discuss part-time options.

 Teaching methods include lectures, seminars, group work and e-learning.
 We encourage you to develop independent study skills.
-You will also have opportunities to present ideas to other students and develop concepts within groups.
+You will also have opportunities to present ideas to other students and develop concepts in groups.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.